sanoodles/ring/docs/core-components.md

 In our case, we have made a couple decisions to speead up the development process:

 - Contentful is our CMS, so the components must match the content structure defined in Contentful.
 The content structure defined is shareable across projects with the import/export functions of Contentful.
 - A default design is provided, however if the new project has different content/design requirements, new variants of the component can be added without affecting the existing variants.
-All the variants will be added to the library, so chances that an existing variant match the requirements of the very new project increase.
+All the variants will be added to the library, so chances that an existing variant matches the requirements of the very new project increase.
 - As the Core Components is a publishable library, version control would help to use the same package across different projects without breaking them.

 ## Pages